Location: Corner Windsor Avenue and Totness Avenue

 The club, which spans three centuries, is the only remaining German ring-target club in the Southern hemisphere that conducts an annual Koenigschiessen – or Kingshoot.
 The Kingshoot is the highlight of the clubís calendar and is an open event held between Christmas and New Year.
 It is restricted to non-telescopic rifles over 180m on the German ring-target.
 Club historian Brian Hennig says, “The winner of this historic event is expected to place a medal of precious metal of his or her design onto the existing Apron of Medals, which dates back to 1864.”

 Substantial prizes of money and goods are awarded to Kingshoot participants.
 Past Olympic competitors Norm Rule and Yvonne Hill are just two of the many shooters to have placed medals on the apron.
-Last year, a new record of wins took place when Neville Jones, the unofficial new King, obtained his 10th title, exceeding the long-held record of nine wins by Norm Rule.

 The facility consists of a comfortable clubhouse canteen, toilet block, a 50m sighting-in range, 100-yard rimfire range and a 200-yard centrefire range.
 All shooting bays are undercover, allowing for year-round action.